busthorne/papir/README.md

 # Papir

-Playwriting as general-purpose UI/UX for multi-agent AI environments, contrary to chat interfaces.
+> A general-purpose design system, & UI component library, contrary to the chat paradigm.

-Papir is a Svelte implementation of a dramaturgy-inspired design system that reimagines chat interfaces as plays (standard screenplay formatting, in particular.)
-Rather than extending chat interfaces with new primitives, such as [artifacts][1], Papir taps into into the inherent expressiveness of dramatic writing, and hundreds of years of literary tradition.
-We believe this is a promising avenue for human-machine interaction, and will explore it more in the future.
+Papir is a Svelte implementation of a dramaturgy-inspired design system that reimagines chat interfaces as plays; above all, taking inspiration from the standard screenplay formatting and design language.
+We're not spirited by the commonplace practice of retrofitting rudimentary chat interfaces with ever-growing set of complex behaviours, widgets, & whatnot.
+Consider what Anthropic did with their [Artifact widgets][1].
+Elegant at first glance, but ultimately _foreign_ to the text, on closer inspection.

+Papir chooses to borrow from the many years of literary tradition, & translate the expressiveness of dramatic writing to UI.

 ![](./public/train_car.png)